Conrad Black: Peerage controversy and citizenship

 Black sat in the House of Lords as a Conservative until 2007, when the party whip was withdrawn following his conviction in the United States.
 He subsequently sat as a non-affiliated member of the Lords.
 In an interview with BBC reporter Jeremy Paxman in 2012, Black stated that he could return to the House of Lords as a voting member; comparing himself to Nelson Mandela, Black said that a criminal conviction did not prohibit him from sitting, since the House of Lords had no restriction on such a case.
 This situation was later changed under the House of Lords Reform Act 2014, which allowed members to be expelled following a criminal conviction.

 In an interview with Peter Mansbridge in May 2012, Black said he would consider applying for Canadian citizenship "within a few years", when he hoped the matter would no longer be controversial and he could "make an application like any other person who has been a temporary resident".
 Black regained his Canadian citizenship in 2023.
 At that time, Black said he intended to resume his legislative work in the House of Lords.

 Black ceased to be a member of the House of Lords on 9 July 2024 under the House of Lords Reform Act 2014 because of non-attendance in the preceding session of Parliament.
-He told CBC News that he was not aware of the cessation of his membership and that it did not matter to him.
+He told CBC News that he was not aware of the cessation of his membership and that it did not matter to him, despite his statement from the year prior expressing the opposite.